wgarbutt/stuffaboutcloudhugo/content/posts/2022-09-15-wordpress-to-hugo.md

 —
-title: Wordpress to Hugo
+title: WordPress to Hugo
+tags:
+- aws

 date: 2022-09-15
-tags:
-- AWS

 —

-#Migrating Wordpress to Hugo
+# Migrating Wordpress to Hugo

 After my first full month hosting this blog on an EC2 instance (link here) I was billed roughly $20.
 Coincidently the same day my bill arrived I found a post on Reddit suggesting to someone to move away from Wordpress and to utilise a static webpage generated via Hugo

-##What is Hugo
+## What is Hugo
 Hugo is a static site generator written in Go which produces incredibly fast and efficient HTML pages from Markdown files More here (link here)

-##Installing Hugo
+## Installing Hugo
 Installing Hugo was pretty straightforward.
 I already had Chocolatey installed so went the easy approach and simply ran

 ‘’’powershell